jamesplease/redux-resource/docs/introduction/core-concepts.md

 resource.

 One of the features of resourceful-redux is that it provides a system for keeping metadata organized.
-The system isn't too complicated: the metadata of a resource is stored separately from the resource's attributes.
+The system is this: the metadata of a resource is stored separately from the resource's attributes.
 And you can also store metadata on a per-request basis.

 ### Requests